ajslater/comicbox/README.md

 The Comicbox CLI uses "flow style" YAML, which is an all on one line format to enter metadata on the command line.

+Specifying metadata on the command line like this is additive.

 | Location      | Name              |
 | ------------- | ----------------- |